servo/servo.org/_posts/2025-01-10-this-month-in-servo.md

     - DONE 20    ‘min-’ and ‘max-height’ on column flex containers
     - 21    improved layout of flex container with reverse direction
     - DONE 23    ‘stretch’ on replaced abspos
-    - 26    --pref threadpools.fallback_worker_num etc
+    - DONE 26    --pref threadpools.fallback_worker_num etc
-    - 28 31 32 33  initial layout caching for incremental layout
+    - DONE 28 31 32 33  initial layout caching for incremental layout
     - 29    fixed `new Request({referrerPolicy: ""})`
     - 38    fixed case insensitivity of CSS ‘attr()’ in HTML
     - 46    fixed navigation from initial about:blank in iframes